Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

 \subsection{Adaptively hedged GRO e-values}

 The most common strategy to calculate e-values in practice is based on variants of the GRO-criterion \citep{shafer2021testing, grunwald2020safe, waudby2023estimating}, which dates back to the Kelly criterion \citep{kelly1956new, breiman1961optimal}.
 Here, we assume that each null hypothesis $H_i$ comes with an alternative $H_i^A$.
 Suppose $H_i^A$ contains a single distribution $\mathbb{Q}_i$.
 Then the growth rate optimal (GRO) e-value $E_i^{\mathrm{GRO}}$ is defined as the e-value $E_i$ that maximizes the growth rate under $\mathbb{Q}_i$, given by $\mathbb{E}_{\mathbb{Q}_i}[\log(E_i)]$, over all e-values for $H_i$.
-If $H_i^A$ is composite, one can define a prior over the distributions contained in $H_i^A$ and then calculate the GRO e-value according to the mixture distribution based on that prior.
+If $H_i^A$ is composite, a prior over its distributions can be used, defining the GRO e-value via the corresponding mixture distribution.
 If the null hypothesis is simple, the GRO e-value is given by the likelihood ratio (LR) of the alternative over the null distribution \citep{shafer2021testing}.
 If $H_i$ is composite, the GRO e-value takes the form of a LR of the alternative against a specific (sub-) distribution \citep{grunwald2020safe, larsson2024numeraire}.
 The GRO e-value is particularly powerful when many e-values are combined by multiplication \citep{shafer2021testing} and therefore seems to be a reasonable choice for our \texttt{SeqE-Guard} algorithm.
-Furthermore, since the growth rate is the standard measure of performance for e-values \citep{ramdas2023game}, there might be applications where do not have access to the data to calculate our own e-value, but just get a GRO e-value for each individual hypothesis.
+Furthermore, since the growth rate is the standard measure of performance for e-values \citep{ramdas2023game}, there might be applications where we do not have access to the data to calculate our own e-value, but just get a GRO e-value for each individual hypothesis.
 For example, this could be the case in meta-analyses, where each study just reported the GRO e-value.
 In the following, we will discuss how the GRO concept transfers to online true discovery guarantee based on sequential e-values.